 The seventh annual University Lecture Series gathered some of UT’s finest scholars to share discoveries with students.
 Three nights of themed lectures, titled In Pursuit of Health, In the Creative Mind, and In the Lab, challenged traditional perceptions of academic disciplines and put first-year students in front of some of the top scholars at the university.
-View the lectures online.
+Watch the lectures.

 Each event demonstrated the variety and reach of academic research.
 Brent Iverson, dean of the School of Undergraduate Studies, kicked off this year’s events saying, “This is an exciting way to show off in spectacular fashion just how lucky we are to be here.
 All of us.
 We want to broaden your understanding of the kinds of amazing research being done in classrooms and labs and libraries all around you.”

 During Thursday night’s In the Lab lecture, Professor Kim Frome from the College of Liberal Arts discussed her work researching college drinking.
 With a federally funded grant, her team has set up a bar laboratory that will be used to study drinking habits and associated risk-taking behaviors.

 On Tuesday, In Pursuit of Health featured professors from the School of Nursing and the College of Pharmacy who study health issues.
 Professor Pat Carter spoke about her research on sleep and why we need it.
 Professor Kavita Radhakrishnan explained how the world of healthcare is being transformed with technology.
 Professor Davis talked about infectious diseases and their terrifying global effects.

 On Wednesday, speakers for In the Creative Mind underscored different aspects of creativity.
 Professor Dean Young from the College of Liberal Arts read his poem, “Belief in Magic” and talked about the relationship between creating art and the world.
 “Art teaches us to pay attention, and attention is an art,” Young said.
 “You look out into the world, and that’s where the materials of art are.”